The HyperTexts

 and then the apocalyptic rain

-descending again and again.
+descending again and again and again.

 So that where white chrysanthemums

-had once whispered with bemused tongues
+had once whispered delicately with eloquent tongues

-instantly only ashen ruins remained
+instantly only ashes remained

 the day the Cloud reigned.